iOSDevTraining/books-and-movies/README.md

 books-and-movies
 ================

 books-and-movies is a simple master-detail app that pulls books and movies from a JSON feed, lists them in a table view, and shows a lil' detail about them.
-If you're new to iOS, read all the way through this README where you'll learn about a few key technologies you'll use in almost any app you build.
-And definitely clone and run the app to see it for yourself.
+If you're new to iOS, you can learn about a few key technologies you'll use in almost any app you build by reading through this README.
+And you should definitely clone this repo and run the app to see it for yourself.

 ![Main view](Main screen.png)